dev-lukidotpy/dev-lukidotpy/README.md

 <img align="center" alt="skill issue" src="https://miro.medium.com/v2/resize:fit:1400/1*wNGxHlTCsH9zU90WDouoDQ.gif">

 <h2> My name is Lucas Davi, but you may call me Luki! ⌨️ </h2>
-<p> I'm just starting my journey in the magical world (as it seems) of programming! 🌟 </p>
+<p> I'm just starting my journey in the magical world (as it seems) of computer programming! 🌟 </p>
-<p> Following you will find projects I'm currently in, stuff I know and what I'm learning, as well as general info about me and my interests! </p><br>
+<p> Following you will find projects I'm currently working on, technologies I've learned and what I'm currently learning, you will also know more about me as a person. </p><br>

 <h2> About me  🤵 </h2>
-<p> I'm 22 years old and live in Joinville, Santa Catarina 🇧🇷 </p>
+<p> I'm 22 years old and I live in Joinville, Santa Catarina </p>
-<p> I'm a first year Software Engineering student at Univille University, in Joinville/SC. </p>
+<p> I'm a second year Software Engineering student at Univille University, in Joinville/SC. </p>
-<p> I like to research by myself, so I'm kinda self taught. </p>
+<p> I like to do research by myself too, I've learned many things as self-taught student. </p>
 <p> Although I don't have any experience with programming and just started researching, I've learned some cool stuff and I'm looking for an opportunity.</p>
-<p> I'm currently working as a Costumer Care Administrative Assistant at Grupo TBX (Tubrax) 👨‍💼 </p>
+<p> I'm don't have any job yet! </p>
 <p> More coming soon! </p>
 <br>